-6. MONITORING AND ASSESSMENT OF ALS STUDENT PROGRESS
+6. MONITORING AND ASSESSMENT OF STUDENT PROGRESS

-The academic progress of those students who receive ALS is monitored as a distinct group within the School's student progress management system.
-The purpose of disaggregating the ALS students' performance is to enable the Schools to continually assess their approach to ALS so that appropriate actions can be taken to maximise the academic achievement of students that face the additional challenge of learning difficulties and SEND.
+The academic progress of students receiving Additional Learning Support is monitored as a distinct group within the School's student progress management system.
+The purpose of disaggregating the LS students' performance is to enable the Schools to continually assess their approach to LS ensuring that appropriate actions are taken to maximise the academic achievement of students facing the additional challenge of learning difficulties and SEND.